Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Many regional styles of pizza are made differently.

-For example, the tomato sauce is applied first, then the toppings in Italy.
+For example, in Italy, the tomato sauce is applied first, followed by the toppings.
 This order makes it easier to spread the sauce.

 However, the deep-dish pizzas are an entirely different story in Chicago.